 - I also date these and have now started a rotation of 2 batches soon to be 3 rotation so we have kombucha ready when desired.

-- Cap each bottle with the top.
+- Cap each bottle with a breathable top.
 And store in a cool dark place. for about 5-7 days.
+YOU MUST BURP YOUR BOTTLES IF THE TOP IS SOLID!
+IF YOU DONT THEY WILL EXPLODE!!!!

 - Once you are ready to enjoy your brew, CAREFULLY open the bottle.